CupCleaner: A Hybrid Data Cleaning Approach for Comment Updating: Approach

-\paragraph{Weak correlation existing between comment changes and code changes (Type II)} This type of noises is unique to the comment update task, mainly caused by inconsistencies between comment changes and code changes.
-We use the \qy{word-level} diff information as the basic information for calculate the semantics and overlapping, and use them to evaluate the data quality score.
-We follow the approach proposed by \cite{acl20} to get the basic diff information between comments and code. \qy{For the semantics of diff information, we concatenate the words in the diff into strings and use GraphCodeBert to calculate the semantic embeddings.} However, the semantic in diff information alone is not sufficient to describe the similarity between changes, as it does not consider the evolutionary relationship between comments or code.
-Thus we combine the diff semantics with the semantics between code and comments.
-We utilize the following formula to calculate the score for the semantic of diff information.
+\paragraph{Noise existing between comment changes and code changes (Type II)} This type of noise is unique to the comment update task and is mainly caused by inconsistencies between comment changes and code changes.
+We use the word-level \textit{diff} information as the basic information for calculating the semantics, and use it to evaluate the data quality score.
+We follow the approach proposed by \cite{acl20} to get the basic \textit{diff} information between comments and code.
+For the semantics of \textit{diff} information, we concatenate the changed words in the \textit{diff} into a string and use UniXcoder to calculate the semantics embeddings.
+We utilize the following formula to calculate the score for the semantics of \textit{diff} information.

-Where $dc^i$ denotes the diff information among comments in the $i$-th data sample, while $ds^i$ denotes the diff information among source code in the $i$-th data sample.
-We use $Max$ to represent that the semantics of the diff only needs to be combined with the maximum value of the semantic similarity between comments and code.
-This is actually intuitive, as once the semantic of changes is similar, and if there is a high similarity between the comments or code, then it is highly likely to be a data sample that fits the update scenario.
-For the overlapping perspective, we consider the overlap of words at the token level as the similarity.
-The basic calculation process remains the same as above.
+Where $d_{comm}$ denotes the \textit{diff} information among comments in the $i$-th data sample, while $d_{code}^i$ denotes the \textit{diff} information among source code in the $i$-th data sample.

-In the specific overlapping calculation, we use the longest common subsequence (LCS) to determine whether the changed words in the comments and the changed contents in the code are similar. \qy{Due to the differences in syntax and vocabulary between comments and code, we employ LCS to consider the similarity of the letter compositions within different words.} For each word $dc^i_j$ in the $i$-th comment change $dc^i$, we calculate the length of the LCS between $dc^i_j$ and each word in the code change $ds^i_k$, denoted as $l^i_{jk}$.
-The similarity score of overlapping is then defined as the ratio of $l^i_{jk}$ to the length of $dc^i_j$.
-We select the $k$-th word in $ds^i$ that is most similar to $dc^i_j$ as the final score of $dc^i_j$ and denoted as $L^i_{jk}$.
-We use $L^i_{jk}$ as the score for the $j^{th}$ word in the comment.
-Then, we take the average of the scores of all words in $dc^i$ as the overlapping score for the $i^{th}$ comment.
+\paragraph{Final score} We consider both types of noise mentioned above and calculate a unified score to assess the data quality of comment updating.
+Specifically, we calculate two scores and determine the maximum score among them as the final score for each data sample.
+The formal representation is as follows:

-Finally, we take into account the above-mentioned factors and calculate a unified score to measure the data quality of comment updating.
+Where the $S^i$ represents the final score of the $i$-th data sample.
+We use $Max$ to represent that the semantics of the \textit{diff} only needs to be combined with the maximum value of the semantic similarity between comments and code.
+This is actually intuitive, as once the semantics of changes is similar, or if there is a high similarity between the comments or code, then it is highly likely to be a data sample that fits the update scenario.